 Players who have quit:

 If a player has advised you that they quit or will no longer be playing, please send an email to firstname.lastname@example.org.
 If they emailed you just forward the email.
 Do not delete the player from your team roster, it needs to be done at the League level for insurance purposes.

 Coaches cannot decide to take on a new player, they must go through the league.
 The league then looks at if the player can register and which team the player will be placed on.
 The player cannot be on the floor until the league has assigned them to a team and you have been notified by email.
 If you have lost players, and have someone who might be interested in playing, please contact email@example.com.

 Responsible for picking up and distributing the Team Photos envelopes and make sure all players are aware of the photo date and time (there are no make-up sessions for team photos).
-Photo Day is Monday May 8, 2017.
+Photo Day is TBD.
 The schedule will be added after the start of the season.

 Team Gatherings and Social Events:

 Responsible for coordinating team gatherings or social events and a post season wind-up should the Head Coach support this.

 If you run into any challenges with team snap please feel free to contact us.
 If we can’t help you right away we will reach out to Team snap to find an answer.

 Managers are responsible for filling out the game sheet for each game.
 The HOME Team is responsible for providing the game sheet and the scorekeeper.
 You should be at the rink no later than 15 minutes prior to the game to ensure that the sheet is updated with the players who are attending.
 Players can come late and join the team, but once the ball drops in the second period they are no longer allowed to take part in a game.
 Any players not at the rink should be crossed off the Game Sheet, or not added.
 Either the team coach or the manager must sign the game sheet to confirm the players on the sheet.